Where are the Praying People?

 The second reason we are to pray in prayer meetings is to intercede for the saints, the church, the community, the country and the world.
 We can indeed intercede at home, but interceding corporately is a blessing from God.
 The disciples and apostles did this regularly.
 When Peter was imprisoned, the disciples back home were praying for him fervently.
 In this case, God delivered Peter.
 Who knows how it would have gone had they not prayed.

-Another hubber, Lifegate, just wrote a hub, Ten Hindrances to Prayer Part 1 (please read every part) and talked at length about prayer meetings that look more like a Sunday worship service than a prayer meeting.
+Bill Kovacic (Lifegate), another hubpages writer, wrote an article , Ten Hindrances to Prayer Part 1, (I highly recommend you read it) and talked at length about prayer meetings that look more like a Sunday worship service than a prayer meeting.
 Music, message, and ten or 15 minutes of prayer.
 I won't elaborate because he said it so well.

 I have participated in hundreds of prayer meetings over the years, as well as facilitated many, and have found some things that work and don't work.